station0x/vue-taurine/README.md

-# Taurine - Tauri + Node.js stater - Electron alternative
+# Taurine - Vue + Tauri + Node.js stater - Electron alternative

 [Tauri](https://tauri.app/) is a framework for building tiny, blazing fast binaries for all major desktop platforms.
 With Node.js which you are familiar it's great alternative for [Electron](https://www.electronjs.org/).